Paul Coffey: Post-playing career

-While coaching a game for the Toronto Marlboros midget ‘AAA’ team in February 2014, Coffey was assessed a gross misconduct penalty for a "discriminatory slur".
+While coaching a game for the Toronto Marlboros midget 'AAA' team in February 2014, Coffey was assessed a gross misconduct penalty for a "discriminatory slur".
 The Greater Toronto Hockey League investigated the misconduct penalty and Coffey was handed a three-game suspension.
 Coffey is a co-owner of the OJHL's Pickering Panthers.

+On November 12, 2023, Coffey returned to the Edmonton Oilers as the assistant coach.
+After 2025 off-season, Coffey stepped back from his role as an assistant coach and is now an executive for the Edmonton Oilers.